jessegmeyerlab/2022-multi-omics-review/manuscript.md

 Misra *et al.* reviewed multiomics with a focus on multiomic integration tools [@doi:https://doi.org/10.1530/JME-18-0055].
 A metabolomics-centered review was recently published that discusses multiomic integration [@DOI:https://doi.org/10.1016/j.aca.2020.10.038].

-In this review we focus on the following topics with a focus on mass spectrometry-based multiomics studies that combine proteomics and metabolomics:
+In this review we focus on the following topics with a focus on MS-based multiomics studies that combine proteomics and metabolomics:

 * sample prepartion methods
 * data collection methods